stateless-solutions/markdown-content/overview.md

 token.
 Instead, it uses a system of exchange based on compute credits and stablecoins to ensure availability on provider servers.
-By using Stateless, developers can enjoy the benefits of blockchain technology while mitigating the urisks associated with data inconsistency and security.
+By using Stateless, developers can enjoy the benefits of blockchain technology while mitigating the risks associated with data inconsistency and security.